jbristowe/writing/fiddler-definitions.md

 ## What is a Proxy?

+If you had asked me this question back in the early 1990s, I would have likely replied, "It's that thing that kills your Internet connection, right?"
+I wasn't entirely wrong.
+If I had a proxy configured on my machine then I'd often see broken images on webpages.
+Obviously, things have improved since then.
+However, the question remains a good one to ask, especially for developers.

 The [section 2.3 of the HTTP specification](https://httpwg.org/specs/rfc7230.html#intermediaries) defines a proxy as:

 > a message-forwarding agent that is selected by the client, usually via local configuration rules, to receive requests for some type(s) of absolute URI and attempt to satisfy those requests via translation through the HTTP interface